arvinsalehi/arvinsalehi/README.md

 - Global platform for all Hoopad's image-processing web apps.
 - Dashboard for managing services like HPlate and Hdetect.
 - Developed using Python and Django, with Flask services capable of streaming CCTV camera video.

+### Customized Email Service Connected to Cliniko API
+- Developing a customized email service for OrangeVille Foot Clinic.
+- Connected to Cliniko API, offering fast and easy email automation logic.
+- Developed using Flask, MySQL, and JavaScript.

+### InNeed
+- A social media Flutter app aiming to help those in need of political aid.
+- Storytelling platform for those who lost their lives.

 ## Education and Training
 - **CPP**